fingerprintjs/fingerprintjs-pro-chrome-extension-example/contributing.md

 yarn run extension:e2e
 ```

-### How to deploy website
+### How to deploy the website
-Website is automatically deployed to Github Pages on every push to `main` branch.
+The website is automatically deployed to Github Pages on every push to the `main` branch.